-The new Gerakbudaya Bookshop, focusing on non-fiction, is located on Lebuh Pantai (Beach Street), near the junction with Lebuh Ah Quee, well known for its street art.
+The new Gerakbudaya Bookshop, focusing on non-fiction, is located on Lebuh Pantai (Beach Street) on the ground floor of the arts space Hikayat, near the junction with Lebuh Ah Quee, well known for its street art.
 The bookshop is along the street from both Cheah kongsi and Lim kongsi, two of Penang’s great clan houses.
 Nearby you’ll find ChinaHouse, with its galleries and live music venue, and Black Kettle.

 You can find the bookshop easily by bicycle, car or on foot.
 The major transport hubs of the Jetty and Komtar are also nearby.